rivertale/hand2/README.md

    ├─ <ta-team>
    └─ <student-team>
 ```
-- `<organization>`: GitHub organization for the course.
+- `<organization>`: The course GitHub organization.
 Students join this organization to receive homework, submit homework, and access the discussion forum.
 - `tmpl-hwX`: Templates for homework hwX.
 Students create their homework repository from these templates and submit their homework through commits.
 - `<feedback-repository>`: Usually named `hw-feedback`, it stores feedback templates and the feedbacks to students before announcing grades.
 See details at [Feedback format](#feedback-format).
 - `<...>`: Other repositories, such as the course website, are not used by hand2.